 Another thing that a newcomer notices in Istanbul are the mosques.
 There are, reportedly, 2,500 mosques, distinguishable by their peculiar architecture — a cluster of rather shallow domes and spear-like minarets.
 When lighted at night, they look picturesque.

-The call for prayer or the azan goes out of these mosques five times a day, and a very large number of people respond to it.
+The call for prayer, the azan, goes out of these mosques five times a day, and a very large number of people respond to it.
 However, unlike in Pakistan, the loudspeakers of Istanbul are, not as loud.
-I am not sure if they are set at a low volume, or it is the enunciation of the Turkish muezzins that makes the difference.
+I am not sure if they are set at a low volume, or if it is the enunciation of the Turkish muezzins that makes the difference.
 Or, perhaps, it’s because of the double-glazed windows of my hotel room that I never heard the crackle of loudspeakers even though there were two mosques nearby.

 In Islamabad, I am used to waking up with a start when the muezzin taps the microphone a few times and clears his throat before delivering the morning azan.

 Another thing that strikes a Pakistani visitor is the openness of the society in Istanbul.
 You see women everywhere — working in offices, shopping in the bazaars, “manning” the shops, riding the buses, trains, and boats, and also praying in the mosques.
 Many women wear a headscarf and many wear jeans and T-shirts.
 You also see women in bikinis on the beaches and swimming pools.
 There is no ban on alcohol, nor there are any restrictions on music, dancing, and nightclubs.

 It is the openness and tolerance in the society coupled with the way they have preserved their historical monuments — both Christian and Muslim — that attract millions of tourists to Turkey.